-Variety of evidence Range of evidence Children's exercise books and other example of written work in a variety of forms and for a Recount range of purposes and audiences, taken from the whole of year 6. n Procedure or instruction Written work from other subjects as well as Short story English, including cross-curricular projects.
+Variety of evidence Range of evidence Children's exercise books and other examp of written work in a variety of forms and for а Recount range of purposes and audiences, taken from the whole of year 6. om Procedure or instruction Written work from other subjects as well as 3 Short story English, including cross-curricular projects.
 Examples of independent writing.
-Report Other evidence which the school considered Explanation relevant, e.g. TA assessment records and discussion with all Year 6 teachers during moderation visit.
-Argument and persuasion THOUGH VIOLE
+Report Other evidence which the school considered ed Explanation relevant, e.g. TA assessment records and Argument and paraussian П discussion with all Year 6 teachers during Argument and persuasion moderation visit.